AndreaFavero71/pio_stepper_control/README.md

 # Accurate stepper motor control, based on micropython and  PIO

-Suitable for RP2040 or RP2350 (Raspberry Pi Pico, Pico2, RP2040-Zero, RP2350-Zero, etc).
+This code is for RP2040 or RP2350 microprocessors, as it leverages on the PIO feature; Boards with these micros are Raspberry Pi Pico, Pico2, RP2040-Zero, RP2350-Zero, and many others.

 I'm working on a project with stepper motors and RP2040 microprocessor and I realized this stepper motor's control (Class) might be useful to other makers.

-Overall concept is to predefine the speed and the steps for the stepper, and let it running in open loop ... by trusting it stops once those steps are made!
+The overall concept is to predefine the speed and the steps for the stepper, and let it running in open loop ... by trusting it stops once those steps are made!

 The precise spinning time is calculated, upfront the stepper activation, allowing to be ready with a new set of instructions for the following run.